Intrinsically-Sublime/Retro-Clock/README.md

 png resolution without sacrificing quality on a phone.

-All of the displays below are all based on real world display technology from the cold war era except the colons tubes which are fictional and generally do not exist in the real world.
+All of the displays below are all based on real world display technology from the cold war era, except the colon tubes which are fictional and generally do not exist in the real world.

-Most of the L.E.D. displays are from the very early days of L.E.Ds and are not the most useful but none the less interesting.
+Most of the L.E.D. displays are from the very early days of L.E.Ds and are not the most useful, but none the less interesting.

-The decade counter clocks are for the tube clock lovers amung you not because they are good clocks.
+The decade counter clocks are for the tube clock lovers among you, not because they are good clocks.

 ## Options
 ----------
-There are 6 fully customizable presets that can have all their parameters changed individually except the time/date formats and fullscreen which are global.
+There are 6 fully customizable presets that can have all their parameters changed individually, except the time/date formats and fullscreen which are global.

 * Select Display type